Diversity & Inclusion in the Mudd Library

 Your friends in the Mudd Library strive to make this a space where all members of the Lawrence community feel welcome and comfortable.
 We see the library as the heart of the campus- a place where all students, faculty, and staff can come to study, focus, learn, and interact.
 We make an ongoing effort to showcase the diversity of the Lawrence community and the library's collection through displays, events, and outreach.

 In addition to the initiatives below, the library strives to support diversity with our electronic systems and physical spaces.
-For example, our online library system shows our patron's preferred names and the library building contains two gender-neutral restrooms.
+For example, our online library system shows our patron's preferred names and the library building contains two gender inclusive restrooms.

 The Mudd Library staff and librarians frequently choose topics of diversity for our library displays.
 Images of these displays can be found on many of our social media outlets.

 Some displays have been the topic of blog posts from the library and Archives blogs:

 - The Mudd Welcomes James Zwerg and Congressman John Lewis

 - Collection of Indian Rabari Objects on Display

 Other display topics have included:

 - Mental Health Awareness Month